MrKhan0747/New-York-City-Taxi-Trips-Fare/README.md

-# New York City Taxi Fare Price Prediction
+# New York City Taxi Fare Prediction

 In this project using New York dataset we will predict the fare price of next trip.